Ellen White Investigation

 Worthy of a Nobel Prize?

-1. The theory that cancer was caused by germs, microbes, or parasites was not unique to Ellen White.
+1. The speculation that cancer was caused by germs, microbes, or parasites was not unique to Ellen White.
 A number of scientists in the 19th century proposed that cancer was caused by a germ.

 Cancer and Solitary Vice

-"Nature will protest against the abuse she has suffered, and continues to suffer, and will make them pay the penalty for the transgression of her laws, especially from the ages of thirty to forty-five, by numerous pains in the system, and various diseases, such as affection of the liver and lungs, neuralgia, rheumatism, affection of the spine, diseased kidneys, and cancerous humors."12
+Nature will protest against the abuse she has suffered, and continues to suffer, and will make them pay the penalty for the transgression of her laws, especially from the ages of thirty to forty-five, by numerous pains in the system, and various diseases, such as affection of the liver and lungs, neuralgia, rheumatism, affection of the spine, diseased kidneys, and cancerous humors.12

 Interestingly, SDAs are not as anxious to publicize this tidbit of scientific wisdom about the cause of cancer!
 Shouldn't she be nominated for a Nobel Prize for this as well?